subutai-blueprints/hackathon/Readme.md

 Registration Status: **OPEN**

+For more information, guides and frequently asked questions see the [wiki](https://github.com/subutai-blueprints/hackathon/wiki).

 ## Blueprint Applications

 Register by adding your name to one of the existing applications, or add a new application we missed.
 PR your changes for approval.
 We'll review your request and merge.